openclimatefix/nwp-consumer/README.md

 January.

 - ***TargetTime*** - The time at which a predicted value is valid.
-For example, a forecast with InitTime 12:00 on 1st January predicts that the temperature at TargetTime 12:00 on 2nd January will be 10 degrees.
+For example, a forecast with InitTime 12:00 on 1st January predicts that the temperature at TargetTime 12:00 on 2nd January at position x will be 10 degrees.

 ## Repository structure